istio/istio.io/_blog/2018/egress-tcp.md

 Now I am ready to deploy a version of the Bookinfo application that will use my database.

 ### Initial Setting of Bookinfo Application
-To demonstrate the scenario of using an external database, I start with a Kubernetes cluster with [[Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html) installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
+To demonstrate the scenario of using an external database, I start with a Kubernetes cluster with [Istio installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
 Then I deploy [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html).
 This application uses the _ratings_ microservice to fetch book ratings, a number between 1 and 5.
 The ratings are displayed as stars per each review.
 There are several versions of the _ratings_ microservice.
 Some use [MongoDB](https://www.mongodb.com), others use [MySQL](https://www.mysql.com) as their database.

 The example commands in this blog post work with Istio version 0.3+, with or without [Mutual TLS](https://istio.io/docs/concepts/security/mutual-tls.html) enabled.